ricsanfre/pi-cluster/docs/_docs/monitoring.md

 K3S is emitting the same metrics on the three end-points (contoller, proxy and scheduler), and if the monitoring is activated for all of them, prometheus starts to consume high memory causing eventually a worker node outage.
 See issue [#22](https://github.com/ricsanfre/pi-cluster/issues/22) for more details.

-That is the reason why in kube-prometheus-stack values.yml file those components are disabled, and thus not Objects are created for activate its monitoring (headless services, ServiceMonitor and Dashboards)
+That is the reason why in kube-prometheus-stack values.yml file, those components are disabled, and thus Kuberentes resources are not created for activate its monitoring (headless services, ServiceMonitor and Dashboards)

 ```yml
 kubeControllerManager: